mirekdlugosz/website/content/pages/About Me.md

 title: About me

-I got my master degree in sociology and I am currently working as software quality assurance engineer.
+I got my master degree in sociology and I am currently working as software quality assistance engineer.
 On this blog I share things that I have learned about.

 If you want to get in touch with me, use one of following channels: